hthroweriii/CS682Final/README.md

 ####Save Data For Training:
     python snake.py -train -pause

+    *** Use -saveas: to specify the name of the save file

     ***The file only saves up until the last apple is gotten *** This means that the file will not save the information of where the snake collides into a wall or itself.

 ####Loading Past Plays:
-    python snake.py -train -pause -dataSrc:(filename)
+    python snake.py -dataSrc:(filename)

-    *** If Human Train mode is on... then this will save the snakeframe queue to a DIFFERENT file, but containing ONLY the data from the current play.
+    *** If Human Train mode is on (-train)... then this will start the game from where the loaded game left off.
+Also it will save the snakeframe queue to a DIFFERENT file, but containing ONLY the data from the current play.

+    *** If Replay(-replay) is on, this will give a replay of the game

 ####Interpret Save File Data
     Each line of the file is one frame of the playthrough.
 The format looks like: